-- Yellow onions: Onions bring a savory flavor to this recipe.
-We recommend yellow onions for their mild flavor, but you could experiment using white or red onions, too.
+- Yellow onions: We recommend yellow onions for their mild flavor, but you could experiment using white or red onions, too.

 - Fresh jalapeño: This ingredient adds a bit of spice to the salsa, but feel free to vary how much you use based on how spicy you want it.

 - Fresh cilantro: Cilantro brings a complex, citrusy flavor to this recipe.
-If you don't have any growing in your garden, you can get it in the fresh produce section at the grocery store.
+If you don't like cilantro, you can skip this.

-- Lime juice: Lime juice provides a zesty and fresh flavor to this savory and delicious salsa.
-Fresh squeezed is best, but bottled will do.
+- Lime juice: Fresh squeezed is best, but bottled will do.

 - Decarbed cannabis: You want to ensure the cannabis is decarbed for best results.
 Read more about how to decarb cannabis here.
-I have also included alternative cannabis infusion options below if you want to use another option.
+I have also included Alternative Infusion Options below if you want to use another option.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.